-Stop jumping into problems!
-We've compiled all the concepts you need to know for a technical interview.
-Our lessons not only teach you the concepts, but engage you with running code and questions.
+Jumping into problems can be tough.
+We've compiled all that you need for a technical interview.
+Our lessons not only teach you the concepts, but engage you with visuals, running code, and questions.
 Whether it's linked lists or tree traversals, you'll be sure you're well prepared in the most efficient manner.

 The most important part of getting better at programming interviews is understanding the right approach.
 Every interview question on the site has a thorough, step-by-step explanation with code snippets and visuals.
 Never get stuck on a problem again.

 You already know that the top software companies have standardized on a type of coding interview.
-These interviews usually test your knowledge of data structures and algorithms.
+These interviews usually test your knowledge of data structures, algorithms, and systems design.
 But such Computer Science fundamentals aren't easy to learn, especially for those of us from a non-traditional engineering path.

 I was in your shoes.
 After learning the basics of how to code, I wanted to land a software engineering job.
-However, I kept getting data structures and algorithms problems, and they made no sense to me.
-When I studied, I was confused by the mathematical notation, intimidated by how much I had to keep in my head, and found it difficult to stay motivated.
+However, I kept getting data structures and algorithms problems during interviews, and they made no sense to me.
+When I prepared, I was confused by the mathematical notation, intimidated by how much I had to keep in my head, and found it difficult to stay motivated.

 It's not just you-- these are difficult concepts for anyone to grasp by themselves.
 This scarcity has caused top software engineering jobs to pay eye-popping compensation numbers.
 However, we believe that anyone can become fluent.
 In fact, it doesn't have to be a grind.
 You simply need a system that teaches you the right way.